-- the student has obtained a final result of at least 50 out of 100, and

-- the overall study load, expressed in terms of credits, of the programme components for which the student has not obtained credits is maximum 6 credits; and c) for a master's programme, an advanced master's programme and the specific teacher training programme:

-- for the programme components for which the student did not succeed, the student has an exam result of at least 8/20; and

-- the student did succeed in the bachelor's thesis or dissertation and in compulsory internships (if any).
+- the student has obtained a final result of at least 50 out of 100, and - the overall study load, expressed in terms of credits, of the programme components for which the student has not obtained credits is maximum 6 credits; and - for the programme components for which the student did not succeed, the student has an exam result of at least 8/20; and - the student did succeed in the bachelor's thesis or dissertation and in compulsory internships (if any)

+c) for a master's programme and an advanced master's programme:
-- the student has obtained a final result of at least 60 out of 100, and

-- the student only failed one programme component; and

-- for the programme component for which the student did not succeed, the student has an exam result of at least 9/20; and

-- the overall study load, expressed in terms of credits, of the programme component for which the student has not obtained credits is maximum 6 credits; and

-- the student did succeed in the master's thesis and in compulsory internships (if any).
+- the student has obtained a final result of at least 60 out of 100, and - the student only failed one programme component; and - for the programme component for which the student did not succeed, the student has an exam result of at least 9/20; and - the overall study load, expressed in terms of credits, of the programme component for which the student has not obtained credits is maximum 6 credits; and - the student did succeed in the master's thesis and in compulsory internships (if any)

-A student who succeeds without having obtained all the credits can notify the chairperson of the examination board or his/her deputy in writing that he/she does not wish to succeed.
+A student who succeeds without having obtained all the credits can notify the chairperson of the examination board or the deputy in writing of not wishing to succeed.
 The written notification should be submitted at the latest within seven calendar days after the day of the announcement of the deliberation results.
-If the chairperson of the examination board or his/her deputy finds the notification by the student admissible, the examination board declares the student did not succeed.
+If the chairperson of the examination board or the deputy finds the notification by the student admissible, the examination board declares the student did not succeed.

-17.1.6 The Examination Board is called to a special meeting in case there are exceptional circumstances for a student who does not comply with the predetermined rules to succeed.
-Exceptional circumstances could be study-related or personal.
+17.1.6 The Examination Board is called to a special meeting in case there are exceptional individual circumstances for a student who does not comply with the predetermined rules to succeed.
+Exceptional individual circumstances could be study-related or personal.
 Without prejudice to the stipulations in article 17.1.1 and 17.1.2 the examination board may declare a student who does not comply with the predetermined rules successful if it can motivate that the general objectives of the programme have been achieved.